gitlabhq/gitlabhq/doc/development/documentation/styleguide.md

 ### Unlinking emails

-By default, all email addressed will render in an email tag on docs.gitlab.com.
+By default, all email addresses will render in an email tag on docs.gitlab.com.
 To escape the code block and unlink email addresses, use two backticks:

 ```md